- Author Contributions to the Manuscript and CRediT Taxonomy

 Name Change

-An author may request a name change for a variety of reasons.
-Simple name changes can be initiated by contacting the managing editor.
-The Managing editor will confirm with the corresponding author that the request matches the appropriate author.
-Simple name changes will be republished without corrigendum and updated copies will be provided to indexing agencies.
+Authors may request a name change for a variety of personal or professional reasons.
+Simple name changes can be initiated by contacting the Managing Editor.
+The Managing Editor will confirm the request with the corresponding author to ensure accuracy.

 Expressions of Concern